ANILKUMAR2-07/OIBSIP/README.md

 Develop skills in interpreting descriptive statistics and time series analysis.
 Learn to use data visualization for effective communication of insights.

-### Project Idea: Cleaning Data
+### Project Idea:Sentiment Analysis
-Idea: Cleaning Data
+Idea : Sentiment Analysis

 Description:

-Data cleaning is the process of fixing or removing incorrect, corrupted, duplicate, or incomplete data within a dataset.
-Messy data leads to unreliable outcomes.
-Cleaning data is an essential part of data analysis, and demonstrating your data cleaning skills is key to landing a job.
-Here are some projects to test out your data cleaning skills:
+The primary goal is to develop a sentiment analysis model that can accurately classify the sentiment of text data, providing valuable insights into public opinion, customer feedback, and social media trends.

-Dataset 1 Link 🔗 Diwali Sales Data.csv
+Dataset Link 🔗 sentiment-analysis.csv

  Key Concepts and Challenges:

-•Data Integrity: Ensuring the accuracy, consistency, and reliability of data throughout the cleaning process.
+    •Sentiment Analysis: Analyzing text data to determine the emotional tone, whether positive, negative, or neutral.

-•Missing Data Handling: Dealing with missing values by either imputing them or making informed decisions on how to handle gaps in the dataset.
+    •Natural Language Processing (NLP): Utilizing algorithms and models to understand and process human language.

-•Duplicate Removal: Identifying and eliminating duplicate records to maintain data uniqueness.
+    •Machine Learning Algorithms: Implementing models for sentiment classification, such as •Support Vector Machines, Naive Bayes, or deep learning architectures.

-•Standardization: Consistent formatting and units across the dataset for accurate analysis.
+    •Feature Engineering: Identifying and extracting relevant features from text data to enhance model performance.

-•Outlier Detection: Identifying and addressing outliers that may skew analysis or model performance.
+    •Data Visualization: Presenting sentiment analysis results through effective visualizations for clear interpretation.

 ### Project Title: Predicting House Prices with Linear Regression